-The service of Telecom Expense Management (TEM) has come under fire recently.
-I was attending a Telecom Expense Management summit put on by CCMI and the person in charge actually referred to TEM as an application and compared it to Spellcheck.
+The service of TEM has come under fire recently.
+I was attending a TEM summit put on by CCMI and the person in charge actually referred to TEM as an application and compared it to Spellcheck.

-Recently, members of Telecom Talk debated the ability to produce a ROI from TEM.
-The members seemed to come to an agreement that there is some initial return, during the first year, when audits are performed and billing errors are discovered and unnecessary services are identified and removed, but that it’s hard to justify the expense of TEM in the 2nd and subsequent years.
+Recently, members of Telecom Talk debated the ability to produce an ROI from TEM.
+The members seemed to come to an agreement that there is some initial return, during the first year when audits are performed and billing errors are discovered and unnecessary services are identified and removed, but that it’s hard to justify the expense of TEM in the 2nd and subsequent years.

 Businesses that are in growth mode are constantly ordering new services; their service and billing inventory is anything but static.
 Without a service like TEM, the management of telecom services will become increasingly difficult.

-For smaller companies, with more static telecom service inventories, I would recommend regular scheduled audits as an alternative to TEM.
+For smaller companies, with more static telecom service inventories, I would recommend regularly scheduled audits as an alternative to TEM.
 The audits don’t need to be performed by company staff.
-Experienced telecom consultants can be hired for far less than a TEM service would cost and those people can usually justify their cost with the savings they produce.
+Experienced telecom consultants can be hired for far less than a TEM solution would cost and those people can usually justify their cost with the savings they produce.

-Another option is a telecom agent or agency.
+Another option is a telecom agent (like – CarrierBid) or agency.
 They will perform inventory and bill audits and provide market pricing at no cost for the opportunity to broker replacement services.

 If you’re uncertain if TEM is right for your organization, let CarrierBid help you.
-CarrierBid offers a number of TEM solutions and alternatives to TEM.
+CarrierBid offers a number of telecom expense management services and alternatives to TEM.